DWFlanagan/ntrh/raw_markdown.md

 The basement, where some psychology courses (notably Sensation and Perception) have lab classes, are very different.
 The tables are covered with metal, and have little ridges along the edges; this is intended to make them more useful for experiments involving dissection.
 The main thing that this means to the student is that there will be no place where it is safe to rest his arms during class, and no real way to take notes or tests.
 The basement is also pretty well equipped with Roach Motels; we will let you draw whatever conclusions you like from that.

 One of the most interesting features of the Carnegie Building is that it has no rest rooms.
 Yes, they are there, all of the campus buildings have them, but in Carnegie, they are all locked, available only to the people who work in the offices.
-If you suddenly \`\`feel the urge,'' as it is sometimes called, and you are in Carnegie, you lose.
+If you suddenly "feel the urge," as it is sometimes called, and you are in Carnegie, you lose.

 ### The Walker Labs